LucasJappert/memory-monitor-applet/readme.md

 ### 🤝 Contributing

-We welcome contributions to improve **My Cache Memory Monitor**!
+We welcome contributions to improve **My Memory Monitor**!
 If you have ideas for new features, optimizations, or bug fixes, please feel free to submit a pull request or open an issue on the [GitHub repository](https://github.com/LucasJappert/memory-monitor-applet).
 Let's work together to make this applet even better for the Linux Mint community!

 ### 📄 License